Three critical content assumptions for a successful website launch

 But training should not stop there.
 Out-of-the-box CMS training is not a substitute for hands-on experience with the new system.
 A customized, hands-on training session is critical to a successful hand-off between the team designing the CMS and the team that will be using the CMS.

-Even seasoned authors are likely to need orientation to the way the new CMS has been configured.
+Even seasoned authors are likely to need orientation to the way the new CMS has been configured and how components have been developed.
 And as websites move away from strict “paint-by-number” page templates to more flexible page layouts and content components, the need for customized training and documentation becomes a key part of a successful delivery plan.
+It’s also important to understand the opportunities for content reuse to avoid creating content unnecessarily.

 Assumption 3: “The client is responsible for final content QA.”